j1nxie/j1nxie.github.io/_tabs/about.md

 order: 4
 ---

-Heyo! i'm Lumine, known on other platforms as Rylie, or j1nxie.
+Heyo!
+I'm Lumine, known on other platforms as Rylie, or j1nxie.
 Feel free to refer to me as any of those nicknames!
 This little blog here is where i write thoughts on various things, be it my personal life, anime, manga, or games that I've been playing.
 Some posts will be written in my native language - Vietnamese, as i felt like they are oriented towards said audience.